karmab/kcli/doc/index.md

 - --paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures )

 The indicated objects are then rendered using jinja.
-For instance in a profile The delimiters '[[' and ']]' are used instead of the commonly used '{{' and '}}' so that this rendering doesnt get in the way when providing j2 files for instance
+For instance in a profile The delimiters '[[' and ']]' are used instead of the commonly used '{{' and '}}' so that this rendering doesn't get in the way when providing j2 files for instance

 ```
 centos: